nju-cn-course/nju-network-labs/content/ch03/subch01/lab-3.md

 The main task for this exercise is to modify the Router class to do the following:

-> [!NOTE]
+{% hint style="info" %}
-> The sentences marked with ✅ are related to the content of your report.
+The sentences marked with ✅ are related to the content of your report.
 Please pay attention.
+{% endhint %}

 ### Task 1: Preparation